How to Learn Classical Guitar Pieces (Gypsy Dance)

 It takes discipline and patience, (not to mention an unwavering faith in the process) to deny ourselves the immediate gratification of “hearing what the piece sounds like” and instead practice each step as if it were the whole piece in and of itself.

-At times, we will be the exact same.
 We will want to speed up the process, skip steps, and just jump right in to playing the piece.
 And no one is going to be there to stop us.

 But over time, with practice, we can learn to treat every step along the way as an end unto itself.
 We can learn to take great enjoyment in mastering the elements that make up the whole.
 This is the stuff truly great practice is made of.